Annual report

 CONTACTS, POPULARISATION OF SCIENCE

-Title of conference: Victims of Crime Day 2024: “Victimisation in cyberspace”
+Title of conference: Victims of Crime Day 2025: “Is the Offender Also a Victim?”

 Partners: Hungarian Society of Criminology Victimology Section, Ludovika University of Public Service